Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: The semi-pure mapping class group on the sphere

-In this section we will derive presentations for the stellate MCGs to produce the tilings in the next section and look at braid groups $B_n$ and their connection to MCGs.
-We will employ slightly non-standard presentations of braid groups and certain subgroups.
-See \cite{artinbraids} and \cite{Bohnenblust1947} for the mathematical foundations of braid groups.
-We will assume in the following that $n\ge 3$.
-Note that virtually all references for the braid group in the literature are algebraically influenced and as such do not follow functional notation and if interpreted as maps need to be read from left to right.
-This paper follows that tradition, so implementations of the results in this paper must be translated to functional notation. \begin{define} Given a partition $\mathcal{P}$ of $n\in \mathbb{N}$, we define the \emph{semi-pure braid group} $SPB_{\mathcal{P}}$ of type $\mathcal{P}$ to be the subgroup of the braid group $B_n$ that under the canonical morphism to the symmetric group $\Sigma_n$ yields only permutations that respect the partition of $n$, i.e. only permute elements within each set in the partition.
-We similarly define the \emph{semi-pure mapping class group}. \end{define} While seemingly not well-known, the semi-pure braid group of the plane was studied in \cite{Manfredini1997}.
-We will examine concrete presentations of these groups in section \ref{sec:ex}.

-The braid group is important to us for the following reasons.
-There is a well-known short exact sequence that relates the braid group of a surface $S$ to the MCG of $S$ and an $n$-times punctured version of $S$, which we denote with $S^*$.
+In this section we derive presentations for MCGs of stellate orbifolds to produce the tilings in the next section by exploiting a connection to braid groups $B_n$, where we assume $n\ge 3$.
+Note that braid groups in the literature do not follow functional notation and if interpreted as maps need to be read from left to right.
+We follow this tradition, so implementations of the results in this section must be translated to functional notation.
+We will use both the notion of the braid group as the fundamental group of a configuration space as well as that on the MCG of homeomorphisms of a disk with marked points fixing the boundary in the following~\cite{primermcgs}. \begin{definition} Given a partition $\mathcal{P}$ of $n\in \mathbb{N}$, we define the \emph{semi-pure braid group} $SPB_{\mathcal{P}}$ of type $\mathcal{P}$ to be the subgroup of the braid group $B_n$ that under the canonical morphism to the symmetric group $\Sigma_n$ yields only permutations that respect the partition of $n$, i.e. only permute elements within each set in the partition.
+We similarly define \emph{semi-pure surface braid groups} and the \emph{semi-pure mapping class group} $\Mod(S_{\mathcal{P}})$ of a surface $S$ with $n$ marked points as the subgroup of the MCG that fixes the partition $\mathcal{P}$ of the marked points. \end{definition} The semi-pure braid group of the plane was studied in~\cite{Manfredini1997}.
+There is a well-known short exact sequence that relates the braid group of an orientable surface $S$ to the MCG of $S$ and an $n$-times punctured version of $S$, which we denote with $S^*$.
 This sequence is known as the Birman exact sequence \cite[Theorem $9.1$]{primermcgs} and, as long as $\pi_1(\Hom^+(S))=1$, reads

-where $C(S,n)$ is the configuration space of $n$ distinct, unordered points in $S$ and the MCGs involved stem from orientable mappings.
-Surfaces with negativ Euler characteristic satisfy $\pi_1(\Hom^+(S))=1$~\cite{Hamstrom1,hamstrom1965,hamstrom1966}.
-Note that the 'simpler' case of stellate orbifolds that we are working with does not obey the above sequence.